Queensland Cup: Media coverage & Sponsorship

 Although the Queensland Cup has never had the same amount of media coverage that the pre-Brisbane Broncos Brisbane Rugby League did, in recent years it has experienced a resurgence in interest from both the Queensland media and from casual fans alike.

 Television

 In 2018, the match of the round was televised live on the Nine Network in Queensland at 1:00pm (AEST) on Saturdays.
 Previously, the match of the round had been broadcast by Nine on Sunday afternoons and before that, on ABC Television on Saturday afternoons.
 The match is later replayed during the week on Foxtel's Fox League channel.
 The match of the round returned to Sunday afternoons for the 2019 season.

 The non-broadcast games are recorded for highlights and judiciary and coaching purposes.

 Radio

-From 2006 to 2013, community broadcaster Bay FM began broadcasting Wynnum Manly matches with commentators Mike Higgison and Troy Robbins.
+From 2006 to 2013, community broadcaster Bay FM began broadcasting matches of the Wynnum Manly Seagulls with commentators Mike Higgison and Troy Robbins.

-In 2015, a group of community broadcasters including Switch 1197, Valley FM Esk and Phoenix Radio Ipswich began broadcasting matches featuring Ipswich Jets.
+In 2015, a group of community broadcasters including Switch 1197, Valley FM Esk and Phoenix Radio Ipswich began broadcasting matches featuring the Ipswich Jets.